Rainbow Stew: Live at Anaheim Stadium

-Rainbow Stew Live at Anaheim Stadium is a live album by American country music artist Merle Haggard with backing by The Strangers.
-It was recorded in October 1980 and released in July 1981 on MCA Records.
+Rainbow Stew: Live at Anaheim Stadium is a live album by American country music artist Merle Haggard with backing by The Strangers.
+It was recorded on October 26, 1980 in Anaheim, California and released in July 1981 on MCA Records.

+Haggard’s performance was part of the 1980 Country Fall Festival held at Anaheim Stadium which also featured Willie Nelson, Alabama and Emmylou Harris.

 Background

-Haggard moved from MCA to Epic Records in 1981.
-However, he still owed MCA two albums, and this collection, along with the gospel album Songs for the Mama That Tried, fulfilled his contractual obligations.
-This LP is notable for showcasing the talents of Haggard's backing band the Strangers, in particular the jazzy solos of guitarist and long-time band member Roy Nichols.
-The band is augmented by former Texas Playboys Eldon Shamblin, Tiny Moore and Gordon Terry and a horn section to fill out the sound.

 In The Running Kind, Haggard biographer David Cantwell observes, "In the studio, these recent drinking numbers had broken a sweat trying to maintain control, but live they didn't even try to keep their cool, especially on fiddle breakdowns that run hot, then burst into flame."

 The track "Dealin' with the Devil" was previously recorded by Eddy Raven on his 1980 album Eyes.

+Album artwork

+The album cover features a fiddle and bow in the shape of the letter "A" with a gold halo on top which mirrored the California Angels logo and the landmark "Big A" sign from Anaheim Stadium.